 Ovens are one of the best modern conveniences we have, and yet so many of us default to the microwave.
 But if you’re tired of mushy, unequally warmed food, give your kitchen oven a try.
 Ovens may look intimidating with all the knobs, buttons, and timers but once you figure it all out, it will become second nature.
 To ensure a delicious final product, steer clear of these super-common kitchen mistakes.

 Pay a bill

 Paying your bills is Adulting 101, but it’s not as simple as handing over the money.
 You need to read through the bill and make sure it’s correct, check your bank balance for sufficient funds, ensure you’re paying it in a timely fashion, use the correct method, and make sure they got it and applied it correctly to your account.
-Follow these tips to save money on your household bills (another necessary grown-up skill).
+Follow these tips to save money on your household bills.